Made in Hollywood

-Made in Hollywood is an entertainment-focused television series hosted by Kylie Erica Mar and Julie L. Harkness airing in syndication on September 30, 2005 which generally features press junket interviews with Hollywood actors and musicians to promote current and upcoming films and albums.
+Made in Hollywood is an entertainment-focused television series hosted by Kylie Erica Mar and Julie L. Harkness.
+Its airing in syndication in May 2009, which generally features press junket interviews with Hollywood actors and musicians to promote current and upcoming films and albums.
+It was made and produced by Watch Next Media for Connection III Entertainment.

 Teen Edition

 Made in Hollywood has a spin-off series, Made in Hollywood: Teen Edition, which is hosted by Mar only, and mainly focuses on young entertainers than its parent program, along with detailed 'behind the scenes' looks at aspects at the film industry which meets a certain curriculum.
 Since the show is targeted to ages 13 to 16 specifically due to that content, it is designed to meet the FCC's E/I guidelines and allow stations E/I credit for airing it.